 Contact the vendor’s support team during the evaluation stage, then pay special attention to their response time and the quality of answers you receive.
 Do they have resources to help you navigate what their product can do?
 Are there current customers you can talk to, to get a feel for their overall satisfaction?
 Do you feel the vendor is helpful and willing to support you through any trial, project, and question you might face?

 Your relationship with the vendor you choose shouldn’t stop when you buy their software.
 If you aren’t feeling positive about their support and interest in your success, you may want to look elsewhere.

 Before you approach a vendor, check third-party software review sites to see what real customers are saying about their product use, support, and overall satisfaction.
-Some trusted websites for software reviews include Capterra, Gartner Peer Insights, and G2 Crowd.
+Some trusted websites for software reviews include Capterra, Gartner Peer Insights, and G2.